digi-ron/AU-Falcon-SPUD-Project/Electrical/Fuses/Fuses.md

 | 22 | Power Windows | 30 (Breaker) | Constant |
 | 23 | Amplifier | 20 | Constant |

-> NOTE: positions 22 and 23 are referring to the larger fuses at the **top** of the cabin fuse diagram, rather than the spare fuses towards the bottom
+> positions 22 and 23 are referring to the larger fuses at the **top** of the cabin fuse diagram, rather than the spare fuses towards the bottom
+{: .block-note}

 ## Minimum viable Fuses/Relays